serhalp/artifice/README.md

 | `pnpm install`     | Install dependencies                            |
 | `netlify dev`      | Start local dev server                          |
 | `pnpm run build`   | Build production site to `./dist/`              |

-### Contributing

-The release data is in a plain JSON file in `src/data/releases.json`.
-Feel free to send PRs with updates.